-With Red's announcement of their new 6K-wide sensor and the Sony F55 with its interesting globally-shuttered arrangement, there's been a lot to talk about in sensor technology recently.
+With Red's announcement (at the time of original publication in 2012) of its new 6K-wide sensor and the Sony F55 with its interesting globally-shuttered arrangement, there's been a lot to talk about in sensor technology recently.
 We've remarked as well that the move away from film has greatly enfranchised camera manufacturers with responsibility for the light-sensitive components of the design.
 With this in mind, it might be benificial to investigate some of the principles that govern how sensors work, and how that relates to what appears in the camera brochures.

 A few practical techniques